 Feature clustering and ranking for selecting stable features from high dimensional remotely sensed data

 High dimensional remote sensing data sets typically contain redundancy amongst the features.
 Traditional approaches to feature selection are prone to instability and selection of sub-optimal features in these circumstances.
 They can also be computationally expensive, especially when dealing with very large remote sensing datasets.
 This article presents an efficient, deterministic feature ranking method that is robust to redundancy.
-Average-linkage hierarchical clustering is used to group correlated features into clusters.
+Affinity propagation is used to group correlated features into clusters.
 A relevance criterion is evaluated for each feature.
 Clusters are then ranked based on the median of the relevance values of their constituent features.
-Individual features can then be selected from the best clusters.
-Other criteria, such as computation time or measurement cost, can be considered when making this selection.
-The proposed feature selection method is compared to traditional filter approach methods on a number of remote sensing data sets containing feature redundancy.
+The most relevant individual features can then be selected automatically from the best clusters.
+Other criteria, such as computation time or measurement cost, can optionally be considered interactively when making this selection.
+The proposed feature selection method is compared to competing filter approach methods on a number of remote sensing data sets containing feature redundancy.
 Mutual information and naive Bayes relevance criteria were evaluated in conjunction with the feature selection methods.
-Using the proposed method it was shown that the stability of selected features improved under different data samplings, while similar or better classification accuracies were achieved compared to traditional methods.
+Using the proposed method it was shown that the stability of selected features improved under different data samplings, while similar or better classification accuracies were achieved compared to competing methods.

 Keywords: feature selection; clustering; high dimensionality; redundancy; stability